MicrosoftDocs/customer-insights/topics/concepts-terminology.md

 ## Member

-A member is assigned as a way of managing users’ project permissions.
+A member of a project is a user in Product Insights who can access a project.
+Members can have roles.
 Currently, the only role available in Product Insights is “Owner”, which allows the user to manage the project and its data, and to view reports.

 ## Metric